Skip to content

 To add a custom CVE:

-- IDs — at least one ID is required; the first entry becomes the primary identifier shown in the table and firmware views
+• IDs — at least one ID is required; the first entry becomes the primary ID shown in the table and firmware views.
+Any additional IDs are stored as aliases.

-- CPE — a vendor and product name plus a version spec
+• CPE — a CPE 2.3 vendor and product segment plus a version spec.

 Info

-Click a row in the table to open its details.
-Click Edit to modify the entry, or Delete to remove it.
+Click a custom CVE in the table to open its details.
+Click Edit to modify the entry.

 Custom issues allow you to define organization-specific security rules that extend beyond ONEKEY's standard detection framework.
 Using custom OQL queries, these rules identify specific files, patterns, or conditions in firmware that indicate security vulnerabilities unique to your environment.